wumiguo/JedAIToolkit/README.md

 For more details on the functionality of these bag and graph models, see [here](https://link.springer.com/article/10.1007%2Fs11280-015-0365-x).

-The bag models can be combined with the following similarity measures, using term-frequency weights:
+The bag models can be combined with the following similarity measures, using both TF and TF-IDF weights:
+   1) ARCS similarity
-   1) Cosine similarity
+   2) Cosine similarity
-   2) Jaccard similarity
+   3) Jaccard similarity
-   3) Generalized Jaccard similarity
+   4) Generalized Jaccard similarity
-   4) Enhanced Jaccard similarity
+   5) Enhanced Jaccard similarity

 The graph models can be combined with the following graph similarity measures:
    1) Containment similarity